SUBSCRIBE

 In an era of Porky’s, Rocky III and Rambo, 1982’s Blade Runner was equally unprofitable initially, and has never been a cash cow even after it achieved the cultural recognition it has today.
 It took time to find its audience and to be accepted as the work of art that it is.
 While instantly dismissed as too cerebral and too boring, it’s now widely recognised as a groundbreaking masterpiece.
 Like many other films, from Citizen Kane and The Wizard of Oz to Fight Club and The Shawshank Redemption, Blade Runner tanked in terms of revenue but later achieved legendary status.
 The true quality of it shone through.

 Making money may be the way in which success is gauged by Hollywood, on box office countdown TV shows and in entertainment headlines.
 However, the box office is never a statement of artistic quality.
-Director Gus Van Sant once criticised the nature of films being primarily judged by their earnings, and that comparing those numbers is akin to comparing statistics on baseball cards – they’re never a full and true reflection of the real worth of the subject in question.
+Director Gus Van Sant once criticised the nature of films being primarily judged by their earnings and that comparing those numbers is akin to comparing statistics on baseball cards – they’re never a full and true reflection of the real worth of the subject in question.
 The value of art can’t – and shouldn’t – be measured solely by box office figures.
-There are countless bad movies which are box office hits, and also many good films which aren’t.
+There are countless bad movies, box office hits, and many good films which aren’t.

 Blade Runner 2049 Harrison Ford

 There’s a strange symmetry at play here.
-Both films are exceptional pieces of filmmaking, both were released to an audience that wasn’t ready to accept it, and both films have been commercially disappointing.
-But the original Blade Runner proved that all that was needed for it to gain legendary status is to wait for the film to find its audience, and Blade Runner 2049 looks set to achieve that too.
-For those who do care about the numbers and the money made, they can be happy that since its DVD and Blu-ray release it’s been topping the sales charts.
-Personally, I don’t care about the sales and money.
+Both films are exceptional pieces of filmmaking; both were released to an audience that wasn’t ready to accept it, and both films have been commercially disappointing.
+But the original Blade Runner proved that all that was needed for it to gain legendary status was to wait for the film to find its audience, and Blade Runner 2049 looks set to achieve that, too.
+Those who care about the numbers and the money made can be happy that since its DVD and Blu-ray release, it’s been topping the sales charts.
+Personally, I don’t care about sales or money.
 What I care about is what that news really means:

 It means that it’s being watched, and hopefully appreciated, by viewers who probably missed it in general cinema release just like me.
 And like the original, in time it’ll most likely be treasured in much the same way.
 It may not be the Hollywood definition of success, but to fans, it’s the quality that really counts.